 WordPress.com Social Media Integration

-If you are a paid WordPress.com user, you will have 24/7 access to live chat and email support with WordPress experts in addition to the community support and forums.
+That’s where being a paid WordPress.com user is advantageous.
+If you’re paying to use WordPress.com, you will have 24/7 access to live chat and email support with WordPress experts, in addition to community support and forums.
+Considering that WordPress.com plans don’t have to be extremely costly, you might find it a worthwhile investment to have an expert in your corner.

 Back To You

 Understanding the key differences between WordPress.org and the various WordPress.com plans is key to determining which type of website best fits your needs.
-WordPress.org is a great option if you’re looking for complete control over every aspect of your site.
-WordPress.com is preferable if you need some assistance building your website and want more automation.
+WordPress.org is a great option if you want complete control over every aspect of your site.
+WordPress.com is preferable if you need assistance building your website and want more automation.

 Once you’ve reviewed and considered all of the plan options, you can get started by downloading your WordPress.org or WordPress.com account and utilizing the variety of features you have access to design a website perfect for your specific needs.